amalej/learning-go/if-else/README.md

-# For Loop
+# If Else

-How to use for loops
+How to use If-Else statements

 ## How to run